 Have you found yourself caught up in a disagreement with somebody?
 Whether it’s with a work colleague, a friend, a narcissist, or a family member, resolving conflict is essential for you both to move on, and be comfortable around one another again.

 Dear Dr. G, I just discovered your advice page and have to admit I found it very useful and interesting so I thought why don’t I ask you for some advice on my situation.
+I met this guy online years ago and we became online friends.

 In November 1891, the British sexologist Havelock Ellis married the writer and lesbian Edith Lees.
 He was 32 and a virgin.
 And since he was impotent, they never consummated their union.
 After their honeymoon, the two lived separately in what he called an open marriage.